France–Iran relations: Nuclear program

 Following the 1979 Islamic Revolution, France refused to continue to provide Iran with enriched uranium, which it needed for its nuclear program.
 Tehran also did not get its investment back from the Eurodif joint stock company formed in 1973 by France, Belgium, Spain and Sweden.
 In 1975 Sweden's 10% share in Eurodif went to Iran as a result of an arrangement between France and Iran.
 The French government subsidiary company Cogéma and Tehran established the Sofidif (Société Franco–iranienne pour l’enrichissement de l’uranium par diffusion gazeuse) firm with 60% and 40% shares, respectively.
 In turn, Sofidif acquired a 25% share in EURODIF, which gave Iran its 10% share of Eurodif.
 Reza Shah Pahlavi lent 1 billion dollars (and another 180 million dollars in 1977) for the construction of the Eurodif factory, to have the right of buying 10% of the production of the site.

 In 1982, president François Mitterrand, who had been elected the year before, refused to give any uranium to Iran, which also claimed the $1 billion debt.
 In 1986, Eurodif manager Georges Besse was assassinated; the act was allegedly claimed by left-wing militants from Action Directe.
 However, they denied any responsibility during their trial.
 In their investigation La République atomique, France-Iran le pacte nucléaire, David Carr-Brown and Dominique Lorentz pointed to the Iranian intelligence services' responsibility.
 They also claimed that the French hostage scandal was connected to the Iranian blackmail.
 Finally an agreement was reached in 1991: France refunded more than 1.6 billion dollars.
 Iran remained shareholder of Eurodif via Sofidif, a Franco-Iranian consortium shareholder to 25% of Eurodif.
 However, Iran refrained from asking for the produced uranium.

+The International Atomic Energy Agency (IAEA) reported in February 2023 concerns over undeclared modifications at Iran's Fordow nuclear site, which enriches uranium to 60 percent, a step below weapons grade.
+This development is inconsistent with Iran's obligations under its Safeguards Agreement and undermines the IAEA's ability to implement effective safeguards measures.